pawel-wzietek/IODevices/README.md

 The class implements a boolean property `EnableNotify` (default=false).
 Setting this property to true will enable the board's "Notify" callback to be activated on SRQ and subscribe to the notify event for the device (the class keeps a list of all devices for which `EnableNotify` was set).
 Each callback on SRQ will then call the device's `WakeUp()` method as was already explained earlier.

-The NI library provides two versions of the callback: at board level and at device level.
+The NI library provides two versions of the callback: at board level (only one callback function can be defined for a board,) and at device level (per-device callback functions).
 For the latter, as there is only a single SRQ line, the NI driver will automatically poll all selected devices to find the source of SRQ.
+This is the standard use of SRQ as explained in the GPIB manuals.

+However, in early releases I noticed that the Notify feature was sometimes not working properly, depending on the hardware configuration.
+I found since that the problems were precisely related to the driver's "automatic polling" feature which is activated by default and apparently tries to poll all devices whether or not they subscribed to device-level callbacks : if one device does not reacts correctly to a poll the driver gets stuck.
+In the current version the autopolling has been disabled (in the class constructor).

-This library uses only the board-level callback, since calling `Wakeup` will proceed to poll anyway (if polling is enabled, however note that you can use this feature even with polling disabled: then calling `Wakeup` will result in trying to read data immediately).
-As only one callback function can be defined for a board, each SRQ request will call WakeUp methods of all devices having subscribed therefore if used for many devices on the same board it may become less efficient and even cause driver errors.
+Instead, the class only uses the board-level callback, which calls the `Wakeup` functions for all devices having subscribed.
+This is sufficient since calling `Wakeup` will proceed to poll anyway (NB. if polling is enabled, however note that you can use this feature even with polling disabled: then calling `Wakeup` will result in trying to read data immediately).
+Each SRQ request will call WakeUp methods of all devices having subscribed but not the others, so that devices that cause trouble to SRQ can easily excluded from the procedure.
+Note that if SRQ is used for many devices on the same board it may become less efficient (and more prone to driver errors).
 Typically, it should be used for selected devices for which it is essential to get data as soon as it is ready.

-In early releases I noticed that the Notify feature was sometimes not working properly, depending on the hardware configuration.
-I found since that the problems were related to the NI driver's "automatic polling" feature which is activated by default (and apparently tries to poll all devices whether or not they subscribed to device-level callbacks).
-In this version the autopolling has been disabled (in the class constructor).

 To enable setting SRQ when the MAV bit is set you need to enable the appropriate bit in the Service Request Enable Register of your instrument.
 Usually it is the bit 4 and it will be set sending the command "\*SRE 16" to the device (note that you can also add other flags to wakeup on, eg. OPC,  error etc.).
 There is an example of function doing all these configuration steps in the demo project: